Marcelo Gallardo: International career

 The midfielder won his first international championship the following year, a gold medal at the 1995 Pan American Games.
 Considered a key player with Guillermo Barros Schelotto, he scored one of the victory goals in the final penalty shootout against Mexico.
 Argentina then finished second in the 1995 FIFA Confederations Cup and the 1996 Summer Olympics.
-Despite losing the Confederations Cup final to Nigeria, Gallardo said in 2018 that he valued that silver medal.
+Despite losing the Olympics' final to Nigeria, Gallardo said in 2018 that he valued that silver medal.
 He was on the Argentina squad for the 1995 and 1997 Copa América, reaching the quarter-finals both times (considered a failure by the local press).

 Although Gallardo had a series of injuries (including a hamstring strain due to a lack of rest between matches) before the 1998 FIFA World Cup in France, he played in the group stage against Jamaica and Croatia and in the eighth-finals victory against England; the team lost in the quarter-finals to Holland.
 After a near-perfect performance in the CONMEBOL FIFA World Cup qualification, Argentina entered the World Cup in Japan and South Korea as one of the favourites; however, they were eliminated in the group stage for the first time in history.
 Although Gallardo was part of the squad, he spent the tournament on the bench.
 Looking back at his injury-plagued World Cup participation, he called not being able to compete at the same level as the other players "the worst thing that can happen to a footballer".
 During his international career, Gallardo made 44 appearances and scored 13 goals.